1crcbl/tspf-rs/README.md

 Tspf is a small library for reading the TSPLIB file format.
 TSPLIB is a text-based file format often used in the research field of travelling salesman problem, vehicle routing problem and related problems.
 Some well-known TSP solvers (e.g. [Concorde](http://www.math.uwaterloo.ca/tsp/concorde/index.html) or [LKH](http://webhotel4.ruc.dk/~keld/research/LKH/)) work mainly with this file format as inputs.
 The department of Discrete and Combinatorial Optimization at Ruprecht-Karls-Universität Heidelberg maintains a detailed [documentation](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/) for TSPLIB format.

 ## Status
-The library is currently under development and can only handle the case of symmetric TSP.
-The parsings for other problems will be gradually added.
+Currently I'm focusing on implementing an LKH solver (also in Rust).
+Thus, many features of the parser are still missing, but will be gradually added.

 ## License